eudoxia0/eudoxia0.github.io/article/_posts/2022-12-26-unbundling-tools-for-thought.md

 title: Unbundling Tools for Thought
 summary: Disparate thoughts on personal information management after traversing the hype cycle.
 card: unbundling-tools-for-thought.png
+card_source: |
+  A Graphviz rendering of the link structure in my personal wiki.
 ---

 Short version: